 Felt appliquéd to the fabric, to be used as padding

 Felt can be used as a visible element in embroidery, appliquéd to the ground fabric with decorative stitches.
 Felt shapes can create a colorful, vivid impact, and the stitches used for appliqué can be diverse and fun.

 Often, felt is also used for padding underneath an embroidered area, to add height to the stitching.
 When it’s used for padding, the felt isn’t necessarily visible in the finished piece.

-If you haven’t tried felt appliqué, Bluprint has a great class available right now called Embroidering Texture & Dimension by Hand taught by Sue Spargo.
+If you haven’t tried felt appliqué, Craftsy has a great class available right now called Embroidering Texture & Dimension by Hand taught by Sue Spargo.
 In the class, Sue presents all kinds of ways to embellish felt appliqué, and she also covers decorative and dimensional embroidery stitches that can be added to any kind of surface embroidery project.
 It’s a terrific way to learn!

 Specialty fabrics can be used in surface embroidery to dimension and texture, too.

 Tulle, for example, can be placed over ground fabric and then stitched over directly, so that the tulle becomes part of the ground.
 It can also be appliquéd to ground fabric, with the ground fabric cut away from behind the tulle, to leave a lighter, airy area for stitchery.

 Metal fabrics used in embroidery and mixed media

 Metal fabrics are a little trickier.
 They can be cranky to work with, but they can be used with interesting results, especially in mixed media artwork.
 A stiletto or awl goes a long way with this kind of tougher fabric!

 Kid leather is often used in goldwork and other advanced forms of embroidery.
 It’s also appliquéd to the ground first, and then it can be left as it is, in its full leathery glory, or it can be stitched over further.